-In FY 2022-23, BAWSCA continued to partner with the member agencies to provide the Water Efficient Landscape Education Program.
+In FY 2023-24, BAWSCA continued to partner with the member agencies to provide the Water Efficient Landscape Education Program.
 Classes are offered to the public for free during the Spring and Fall seasons.
 The classes are designed to introduce homeowners and landscape professionals to the concepts of sustainable landscape design with a focus on creating beautiful, water-efficient gardens as an alternative to lawns.
 The types of classes include:

-- (I) lecture classes, where attendees receive an informative presentation and/or demonstration; - (2) hands-on workshops, where attendees help install or maintain a water-efficient garden; and - (3) virtual courses.
+lecture classes, where attendees receive an informative presentation and/or demonstration; hands-on workshops, where attendees help install or maintain a water-efficient garden; and virtual courses.

-BAWSCA offered a combined 23 virtual and in-person Fall landscape classes from September through December 2022.
-The most requested topics by attendees included native and drought tolerant plants, design and planning, water wise edibles/gardening, drip irrigation and alternatives to lawns.
+BAWSCA offered a combined 23 virtual and in-person Fall landscape classes from September through December 2023.
+The most requested topics by attendees included rain gardens & rain barrels, landscape conversion, tree selection, succulent gardening, and edible gardening.
 The classes with the highest levels of participation focused on converting lawns to water-efficient landscapes, drip irrigation, and design and planning.
-Approximately 513 people attended the 2022 Fall series.
+Approximately 962 people attended the 2023 Fall series.

-BAWSCA offered a combined 14 virtual and in-person Spring landscape classes from March 2023 through the beginning of June 2023.
+BAWSCA offered a combined 22 virtual and in-person Spring landscape classes from March 2024 through the beginning of June 2024.
 BAWSCA continued to offer some classes in a virtual format due to the requests from the participating agencies and the success of BAWSCA's growing video library.
 This has continued to present an opportunity for residents to view the recorded classes from BAWSCA's YouTube page via the main website.
 Class topics included alternatives to lawn, sustainable and water-wise edible gardens, native and drought tolerant planting, irrigation equipment upgrades, and natural pest deterrents.
-Approximately 291 people attended the 2023 Spring Landscape Education Program series.
+Approximately 490 people attended the 2024 Spring Landscape Education Program series.